kavyashreesiri/Information_Vis-HW2/README.md

 __Homework 2-Writeup__

-__Tutorial__
 1. __Clean up country names__
 * There were other countries with issues of spelling.Variations of Country names are listed below are:
         * "Netherlands" which was also spelled as "the netherlands"
         * "England" which was also spelled as "England,UK","England,United Kingdom","England,U.K"
         * "Russia" which also spelled as "Rossija","Russain Federation"